zowe/community/blogging/blog_guidelines.md

  A user visiting an blog post on Core Zowe should be able to operate all of the software described in the article through open source license.

  Posts must be vendor-neutral, although the author is allowed to describe their bio in relation to their role at a commercial company, (e.g. Janet is lead systems programmer at mainframewidgets.com), including links to social media handles.

+ Core Zowe articles are published on [https://medium.com/zowe](https://medium.com/zowe).

+ Blogs that meet the criteria for Core Zowe should have the word `Core` as the first word of the first sentence of the article.
+This allows a reader to easily see that the content relates to core Zowe functionaliy.

 ### Zowe ecosystem